Keysight/optee_fuzzer/README.md

 ## Build Instructions

 Ensure you have a fully checked out OP-TEE build tree.
-Clone this repository as subdirectory of the build tree.
+Clone this repository as subdirectory of the build tree and name it afl-tee.
 Apply the patches to the OP-TEE build system, client library and OS itself.
 Then build OP-TEE using the instructions provided at https://optee.readthedocs.io/en/latest/building/gits/build.html.
 As last step build the fuzzer using "make fuzzer" in the OP-TEE build folder.
 Additionally, cross-compile AFL for ARM.

 Note: the provided (raw) patches are for OP-TEE 3.3.0.
 Porting them to a different OP-TEE version requires most likely some changes.